How to take care of your eyes while in self-quarantine

 For every 20 minutes of screen time, look away from your screen and focus on an object located 20 feet away for a minimum of 20 seconds.

-Gazing at an item in the distance gives the tiny muscles in the eye a much-needed break — think of it as the cool-down lap after running a mile.
+Gazing at an item in the distance gives the focusing muscle in the eye (called the ciliary muscle) a much-needed break — think of it as the cool-down lap after running a mile.

 Just as working on your laptop causes eye strain, so does video game play and tablet use.
 Implementing the 20-20-20 rule with your children can help prepare them for a future full of screen use.